 Cons of Opening a Demat Account

-A demat account comes with a cost since maintenance fees of the broker is variable on a yearly basis.
-This fees however varies from broker to broker.
+A Demat account comes with a cost since maintenance fees of the broker are variable yearly.
+These fees, however, varies from broker to broker.

 The Process of Opening a Demat Account

 Step 1)Select a depository participant after carrying out your due diligence.